 “My parents are searching for him in town.
 They’re asking if you remember anything about Ezra.”

-“I already told the police everything that I know, sweetie,” she said.
+“I already told the police everything, sweetie,” she said.
 “The day before he disappeared was pretty standard.
-We went to classes and speech therapy, you know, where we work on trying to get Ezra to talk “
+We went to classes and speech therapy, where we work on trying to get Ezra to talk “

 “I know,” I sighed.